mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 connection.
 The data is serialized (using pickle, see Serialization_) unless noted.

+The possible events are listed in the `nicos.protocols.daemon.DAEMON_EVENTS` dictionary, which maps the event name to a boolean indicating whether event data for this event should be serialized.

 .. daemonevt:: message

    A new log message has been emitted.